remomueller/documentation/windows/199-errors-and-solutions.md

 Note: Most issues are solved by [Removing Old Ruby Installations](https://github.com/remomueller/documentation/blob/master/windows/191-removing-old-rubies.md) and [Reinstalling Ruby](https://github.com/remomueller/documentation/blob/master/windows/130-ruby.md).

 This page will help you identify WHAT the cause of the issue may be, but most solutions recommend a clean reinstall of Ruby.
+Finally, *if you don't see your issue listed here*, feel free to [report the issue](https://github.com/remomueller/documentation/issues).

 ### Command Prompt "Not Recognized as an Internal or External Command"